uncss/uncss/README.md

   }
   ```

-- **userAgent** (String): The user agent string that jsdom should send when requesting pages.
+- **userAgent** (String, default: `'uncss'`): The user agent string that jsdom should send when requesting pages.
 May be useful when loading markup from services which use user agent based device detection to serve custom markup to mobile devices.
 Defaults to `uncss`.

 ### As a PostCSS Plugin